STAT2: Human autosomal recessive (AR) STAT2 deficiency

 AR STAT2 deficiency was first time observed in 2 siblings.
 After routine immunization with measles-mump-rubella, one sibling developed disseminated vaccine-strain measles (MMR) but recovered and second sibling died in infancy from a viral infection due to primary immunodeficiency disorder.
 Later, the results showed that siblings were homozygous for absent expression of gene for STAT2.
 Patients with AR STAT2 deficiency have mutations which bring substitutions at important splice sites what leads to defected splicing and premature stop codons leading to a loss of expression of an interferon-stimulated gene.
 The typical clinical phenotype is disseminated infection after immunization with the live attenuated MMR vaccine.
 Some patients had also an onset of severe disease in infancy like infection with RSV, norovirus, coxsackievirus, adenovirus or enterovirus.
 One of the patients had CNS disease after the primary infection with EBV.
 EBV suppression was delayed in peripheral blood and cerebrospinal fluid as type I interferon signalling plays important role in the initial immune response against EBV.
 During next 3 years, PCR test showed persistent EBV presence in blood as well as in cerebrospinal fluid despite anti-EBV IgG.
 CMV and VZV infections were severe as well in few patients.
 The virus infection was treated by high-dose of intravenous immunoglobulin (IVIG) after which patients recovered and became afebrile within 24 hours.
 IVIG has anti-inflammatory effect and suggests that the passive immunization could help to control the ongoing viral infections.
 Therefore, the monthly IgG therapy could be beneficial for patients with STAT2 deficiency during childhood, until their adaptive immune system has sufficiently developed.
 From the age 5 years, the frequency and severity of viral infections decreased and the age of 10 years the patients were mostly off all medication.
 In general, the patients with STAT2 deficiency are relatively healthy with no specific defects in their adaptive immunity or developmental abnormalities.
-These findings show that type I IFN signaling trough ISGF3 is not essential for host defense against the majority of common childhood viral pathogens.
+These findings show that type I IFN signaling through ISGF3 is not essential for host defense against the majority of common childhood viral pathogens.
 Despite a profoundly defective innate IFN response and evident susceptibility to some viral infections, STAT2-deficient individuals can live a relatively healthy life.